What is Dark Energy?

 Supernova Surveys: Ongoing surveys of distant supernovae provide more data on the universe's expansion history.

-It influences the fate of the universe.
+fate of the universe.

 It challenges and could potentially revolutionize our understanding of fundamental physics.